LeeHyeJin91/kaggle-microsoft/README.md

 ## Data
 There are two dataset. one is train and the other is test.
 We have to predict a Windows machine’s probability of getting infected by various families of malware, based on different properties of that machine.
-To do this, Microsoft give us data containing these properties and the machine infections and the data collected by Microsoft's Windows Defender.
+To do this, Microsoft give us data containing these properties and the machine infections and the data are collected by Microsoft's Windows Defender.

 ## Problems of Microsoft Malware Prediction